This certificate of higher education has one stage, comprising 120 credits.

 - continuous and end-of-module assessment in the form of essays, short answer questions, and in some cases an examination

 - using feedback: continuous assessment involves receiving detailed feedback on your work from your tutor and using this feedback to improve your performance

 All qualifications require you to complete learning and assessment activities within a required timescale and according to pre-determined deadlines.
 You will therefore need to manage your time effectively during your studies and the University will help you to develop this skill.
 Information on assessment will be available to you at the start of each module.

 For more detailed information, see the Accessibility Statements on individual module descriptions.
 If you feel you may need additional support, visit Disability support to find more about what we offer.
 Contact us as soon as possible to discuss your individual requirements, so we can put arrangements in place before you start.

 This qualification develops your learning in four main areas:

 The level and depth of your learning gradually increases as you work through the qualification.
 You’ll be supported throughout by the OU’s unique style of teaching and assessment – which includes a personal tutor to guide and comment on your work; top quality course texts; elearning resources like podcasts, interactive media and online materials; tutorial groups and community forums.

 Read the detailed learning outcomes here

-On completion of this undergraduate course, we'll award you the Certificate of Higher Education in Health Sciences.
+On successfully completing this course, we’ll award you our Certificate of Higher Education in Health Sciences.